eddie1101/CFModDownloader/README.md

 I spent maybe a couple hours on this.
 If it doesn't work, sorry ¯\\_(ツ)_/¯

 It also might not work at all if [CFLookup](https://cflookup.com/) changes.

+Excessive usage may cause Curseforge to prompt you with a captcha, blocking further downloads until completed.